PennLINC/AtlasPack/README.md

 > A high-resolution probabilistic in vivo atlas of human subcortical brain nuclei.
 > *Scientific data*, 5(1), 1-13.

 ### Hippocampus and Amygdala (HCP)

-The CIT168 atlas does not include hippocampus or amygdala, so we have added these structures, taken from the HCP atlas.
+The CIT168 atlas does not include hippocampus or amygdala, so we have added these structures, taken from the HCP subcortical CIFTI structures atlas.

 The NIfTI file is `tpl-MNI152NLin6Asym_res-06_atlas-HCP_dseg.nii.gz` from TemplateFlow.

+Reference:

+> Glasser, M. F., Sotiropoulos, S. N., Wilson, J. A., Coalson, T. S., Fischl, B.,
+> Andersson, J. L., ... & Wu-Minn HCP Consortium.
+(2013).
+> The minimal preprocessing pipelines for the Human Connectome Project.
+> *Neuroimage*, 80, 105-124.

 ### Cortex (Schaefer)